AdobeDocs/workfront.de-DE/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    * Nummerierte Liste
    * Anlage hinzufügen <!--(mark this parenthesis as draft: ************ this might be renamed to "Add image")-->

-   Weitere Informationen finden Sie im Abschnitt &quot;Verwenden von Rich Text in einem Workfront-Update&quot;in diesem Artikel. <!--remove this list, above, when we get to parity for Rich Text-->
+   Weitere Informationen finden Sie unter [Verwenden von Rich Text in einem Workfront-Update](#use-rich-text-in-a-workfront-update) in diesem Artikel. <!--remove this list, above, when we get to parity for Rich Text-->

    >[!TIP]
    >